The IAX configuration file (iax.conf) contains

 a timestamp mixup.
 The resynchronization threshold is defined as

-the measured jitter plus the resyncthreshold
+the measured jitter plus the resyncthreshold value, defined in

 milliseconds: